 Introduction to Wind Instruments

-Wind instruments are all about breath.
+Wind instrument types are all about breath.
 From the sweet, airy notes of the flute to the bold blasts of the trumpet, wind instruments can take center stage or weave harmoniously into the background.
 These instruments fall into two main categories: woodwinds and brass instruments, each with its own way of creating sound and adding color to music.

 Woodwind Instruments